 A careful, considered attempt is being made by lobbyists, proponents, and untrained professionals performing 'dry needling' (in wording, advertising, explanation and ultimately use) - to make a distinction between dry needling and acupuncture - to avoid legal, ethical, and consumer health challenges.

-Assuming dry needling is 'all there is' to acupuncture is harmful to everyone involved.
+Assuming dry needling is 'all there is' to acupuncture is extremely harmful to everyone involved.

 Physical therapists, chiropractors, medical doctors, and acupuncturists study, certify - and are licensed in, and restricted to, their studied speciality area, accordingly.

 "DN (Dry Needling), Myofascial Trigger Point Needling, and/or Intramuscular Stimulation (IMS),

 should not be performed by anyone other than a licensed Acupuncturist and/or

 Medical Doctor with a certification in Medical Acupuncture:"

 - The Acupuncture and Oriental Medicine Association of Alaska,